InferCtxt

 §skip_leak_check: bool§inner: RefCell<InferCtxtInner<'tcx>>§lexical_region_resolutions: RefCell<Option<LexicalRegionResolutions<'tcx>>>§selection_cache: Cache<(ParamEnv<'tcx>, TraitPredicate<TyCtxt<'tcx>>), Result<Option<SelectionCandidate<'tcx>>, SelectionError<'tcx>>>

 Caches the results of trait selection.
-This cache is used for things that have to do with the parameters in scope.
+This cache is used for things that depends on inference variables or placeholders.

 §evaluation_cache: Cache<(ParamEnv<'tcx>, Binder<TyCtxt<'tcx>, TraitPredicate<TyCtxt<'tcx>>>), EvaluationResult>